Ollie-Pearce/rustmc/README.md

 - archery: 6m30.792s
 - scalable-concurrent-containers: 15h45m24.452s

-All tests have a one hour timeout apart from scalable-concurrent-containers which was given a 1000 second timeout as tests which took longer than this failed and the large size of this crate's bitcode files made verifying all tests with an hour time out impractical.
+All tests have a one hour timeout apart from scalable-concurrent-containers which was given a 1000 second timeout as tests which took longer than this failed and the large size of this crate's bitcode files made verifying all tests with an hour timeout impractical.

 **NB:** Following the previously mentioned improvements to our toolchain and a change to the verification driver script for the `archery` crate